susanBuck/notes/05_Laravel/02_Deploy.md

 ### Moving forward:

-With setup complete, here are the two steps you'll take whenever you want update your live app at DigitalOcean with code changes:
+With setup complete, here are two steps you'll take whenever you want update your live app at DigitalOcean with code changes:

 1. From local, push to your `github` remote.
 2. SSH into your DigitalOcean droplet and navigate into your app folder, then run `git pull`.